Nail Tech School: Training for Manicurists

 Nashville, TN

-The mean salary for nail technicians in Nashville is $28,520 (BLS, 2021).
+The mean salary for nail technicians in Nashville is $30,170 (BLS, 2023).

 Phoenix, AZ

 A quick glance over the nail salons in Phoenix tells you one thing: "Unusual and colorful" is the name of the game.
-From Stash House to Herbal Nails & Spa at Paradise Valley Village, Phoenix may be perfect for you if you want to be extra creative with your nail art.
+From Stash House to Herbal Nails & Spa at Paradise Valley Village, Phoenix may be perfect if you want to be extra creative with your nail art.

-The mean salary for nail technicians in Phoenix is $35,610 (BLS, 2021).
+The mean salary for nail technicians in Phoenix is $37,590 (BLS, 2023).

-Tampa / St. Petersburg, FL
+Tampa/St. Petersburg, FL

 No matter what type of nail studio environment you want to work in, chances are Tampa or St. Petersburg has a salon for you.
-For instance, in Tampa, you can find the Minimalist Salon, while St. Petersburg has the humorously-named Nail Me Good.

-The mean salary for nail technicians in Tampa / St. Petersburg is $32,900 (BLS, 2021).
+The mean salary for nail technicians in Tampa/St. Petersburg is $36,790 (BLS, 2023).

 Tampa beauty student's guide